syncfusion-content/flutter-docs/Flutter/chart/zoom-pan.md

 ---
 layout: post
-title: Zooming and Panning in Syncfusion Flutter Chart
+title: Zooming and Panning in Syncfusion Flutter Charts
-description: How to add ZoomPan behavior in Essential Flutter Chart
+description: Learn how to enable zooming and panning in Flutter Charts
 platform: flutter
 control: Chart
 documentation: ug